wp-plugins/caascade/readme.txt

 No bug fixes
 New operations
 New feature: Inline approximate support
-Under-the-hood changes (POST to GET), localize global variables for Quatriceps release, minor CSS changes
+Under-the-hood changes (POST to GET), localize global variables for Quatriceps release, minor CSS and verbiage changes

 = 1.3.1 =
 Necessary for certain reCaptcha users